-The ELCA Action Center is a web page listing current Action Alerts on timely federal issues that intersect with ELCA federal policy priorities.
-From a computer, smartphone or other device, use the tools and background information to send a message to lawmakers of influence at an impactful time.
+The ELCA Action Center offers Action Alerts for timely federal issues that reflect our priorities and on which your voice can have an impact.
+From a laptop, smartphone or other device, use the tools and background information to send a message to lawmakers at an impactful time.